-Wheezing is the most common sign of asthma, and happens when your airways narrow from inflammation or congestion.3 This obstructs the air flowing through them and makes the whistling sound of a wheeze.1,2 It is most common when you breathe out, but can also be heard when you breathe in.1,4 It is often only possible to hear asthma wheeze using a stethoscope.1,2
+Wheeze is the most common symptom of asthma in children under 6, and happens when your airways narrow from inflammation or congestion.1,3 This obstructs the air flowing through them and makes the whistling sound of a wheeze.1,2 It is most common when you breathe out, but can also be heard when you breathe in.1,4 It is often only possible to hear asthma wheeze using a stethoscope.1,2

 Wheezing is different to stridor, which can also occur in people with asthma, although it is not as common as wheeze.
 Stridor is a harsh, high pitched sound that comes from the upper airways, and can almost always be heard without a stethoscope.1,2

 Wheezing may be an indicator that your asthma symptoms could be better controlled.5 To properly manage and control your asthma, it’s important to get a measure of your loud and silent wheeze.

 wheezo picks up the wheeze you can hear as well as the silent wheeze your doctor hears with a stethoscope.

 wheezo is a state of the art digital stethoscope and app designed to assist with asthma management.
 To detect wheeze, the device is held at the windpipe and records breath sounds from both upper and lower airways which includes your lungs.
 The app then analyses these recordings for the presence of loud and silent wheeze.
 These are sounds your doctor listens for with a stethoscope.
 The wheezo device is small enough to fit handily in your pocket so you can bring it out at any time to measure your or your child’s wheeze.^

 ^wheezo has been designed for use in a quiet environment.